 Envisioned cooperations: The closest cooperation with be with the Institute for Beam Physics and Technology (IBPT) where the group will be situated.
 This will give easy and extended access to the accelerator test-facilities FLUTE, KARA, as well as the planned storage ring cSTART and a laser-wakefield accelerator under construction.
 The Accelerator Technology Platform (ATP) at KIT will provide an extensive infrastructure for accelerator research as well as a close connection to the detector development at the Institute for Data Processing and Electronics (IPE).
-Cooperations with Prof. Dr. Oliver Jäkel from the Heidelberg Ion Beam Therapy Center (HIT) and German Cancer Research Center (DKFZ), as well as with Prof. Dr.-Ing.
+Cooperations with with Prof. Dr Oliver Jäkel (in ch.) from the Therapiezentrum (HIT) and Deutsches Krebsforschungszentrum (DKFZ), as well as with Prof. Dr.-Ing.
 Christian Graeff and Dr. Lennart Volz from the GSI Helmholtz center for Heavy Ion Research are planned.
-Initial discussions with Prof. De Carne (ITEP) have been initiated in the area of energy efficient and sustainable accelerators for medical applications, and spin-off projects from this Helmholtz IG will be planned in the future.